-Green Barrier™ living willow hedges, sustainable and aesthetically pleasing.
+Green fence: Living willow hedges are sustainable and aesthetically pleasing.
 They provide almost instant screening, even in winter.
-The willow establishes very quickly after planting and creates an attractive green hedge in as little as 2 months. // Great Gardens & Ideas //
+They establish very quickly after planting and create an attractive green hedge in as little as 2 months.